- NACVA's Beginnings

 - No individual can serve on two Boards simultaneously.
 If an individual is nominated for the EAB and one of the other four Boards, and is elected to both, the individual must select one Board to which he or she will belong.
 The position on the second Board will go to the individual receiving the next highest number of votes.
 A new election is not held.

 - Seven of the 13 positions on the EAB are nominated by the members of that Board.
 Four of the positions are chosen by NACVA’s Board of Directors; currently filling these positions are NACVA’s President, Executive Vice President, Vice President, and Executive Director.
-All except the Executive Director are non-voting and advisory roles.
-The Executive Director is a voting member of the EAB.
+All except the Executive Vice President are non-voting and advisory roles.
+The Executive Vice President is a voting member of the EAB.

 - Past EAB members may be re-nominated by the EAB to be on the ballot each year, but the EAB may only nominate one past Board member in an election cycle.

-Two voting positions on the VCB, EOB, LFB, and SDB are assigned by the EAB for terms from one to three years.
+Two voting positions on the EOB, LFB, three on the VCB, and four on the SDB, are assigned by the EAB for three-year terms.

-a.
-One of the voting positions on the VCB must be a nonmember of NACVA, representing the public and users of valuation services.
+a) One of the three assigned voting positions on the VCB must be a non-CVA, non-member of NACVA, representing the public and users of valuation services.

-b.
-The VCB and LFB (not the EOB) can each assign up to four non-voting advisors, who must be approved by the EAB, to its Board for terms from one to three years.
+b) The VCB and LFB (not the EOB) can each assign up to four non-voting advisors, who must be approved by the EAB, to its Board for three-year terms.

 - Resignations: When a Board member resigns, such resignations may not be rescinded by that Board member after it has been accepted.
 Such resignations can be accepted and affirmed verbally or in writing by NACVA’s President, EAB Chair, specific Board Chair, HQs’ Chief Executive Officer, or the Executive Director.
 The Board position that has been vacated will go to the individual who received the next highest number of votes in the last Board election.
 This individual will assume and complete the remaining period of the resigning Board member’s term.
 A new election is not held.